 Castaic Lake

 Very close to Pyramid Lake, you will find Castaic Lake.
-This is Southern California’s largest reservoir and, apart from serving as a source of fresh water, it has been dedicated to serving the public as a recreational area.
+This is Southern California’s largest reservoir and, apart from serving as a source of freshwater, it has been dedicated to serving the public as a recreational area.

 The lower lake has about 3 miles of shoreline (or beach) and several acres of shallow water suitable for equipment such as float tubes, kayaks, and canoes.